 Tunisia Ramps Up its Energy Transition with Series of Solar Projects

 Tunisia has already awarded contracts for four utility-scale #PV projects with a total generation capacity of 1.7GW.
-The solar farms are expected to become online during either 2025 or 2026.
+The solar farms are expected to come online during either 2025 or 2026.

-The second project s a 400 MW plant in Tataouine which will be built by France’s EDF, UAE’s Masdar and the Japan’s Jinko Power.
-The plant will come online by end 2025.
-The third project is a 500 MW in Sidi Bouzid which will be buildt by the same consortium and is also expected to become operational by the end of 2025.
+The second project is a 400-MW plant in Tataouine, to be built by France’s EDF, UAE’s Masdar, and Japan’s Jinko Power.
+The plant will become operational by the end of 2025.
+The third project is a 500-MW farm in Sidi Bouzid, which will be built by the same consortium and is also expected to become operational by the end of 2025.

 The fourth PV project is rated at 600 MW and is located in Gafsa, which is a JV between EDG and Masdar.
 The last farm is expected to be completed by mid-2026.

 In addition, at the end of March 2025, the Energy Ministry of Tunisia announced that it has granted licenses to another more PV plants with an additional capacity of 500 MW.
-The total cost of these new PV projects is estimated to bring in USD 386 million into the Tunisian economy.
-In the new wave of IPP, we note Qair International, Voltalia, Norway’s Scatec and Japan’s Aeolus, a subsidiary of Toyoto Tshusho.
+The total value of these new PV projects is estimated to bring in USD 386 million into the Tunisian economy.
+In the new wave of IPP, we note Qair International, Voltalia, Norway’s Scatec, and Japan’s Aeolus, a subsidiary of Toyota Tsusho.

 Over the past few years, Tunisia has ramped up its #EnergyTransition program with a target of enabling at least 3.8 GW of renewable capacity by 2025.
-A good portion of the surface area lies in the Sahara desert with plenty of solar illumination, thus solar energy is a resource waiting to be tapped into.
+A good portion of the surface area lies in the Sahara Desert with bountiful solar illumination; thus, solar energy is basically a freely available resource waiting to be tapped into.